veterinarium/slate/source/includes/_medic.md

 * Synchronous
 * If item cannot be found in SFS, the [`Error`](#the-error-object) object will be returned with HTTP 404 status code

-## Recieving the status of the import operation
+## Receiving the status of the import operation

 > Example of `medics.imported` event JSON: